Guide: Guides regiments

 The genesis of the guides regiments may be found in a short-lived Corps of Guides formed by Napoleon in Italy in 1796, which appears to have been a personal escort or bodyguard composed of men who knew the country.
 Following the unification of Italy in 1860, the new national army included a cavalry regiment designated: Guides Regiment.

 In the Belgian Army the two guides regiments, created respectively in 1833 and 1874, constituted part of the light cavalry and came to correspond to the guard cavalry of other nations.
 Until the outbreak of World War I, they wore a distinctive uniform comprising a plumed busby, green dolman braided in yellow, and crimson breeches.
 Mechanised in October 1937, both regiments formed armored battalions in the post World War II Belgian Army.
 Following a series of amalgamations the Belgian guides ceased to exist in 2011.

 In the Swiss army prior to 1914, the squadrons of guides acted as divisional cavalry.
 In this role these light cavalry units were called upon, on occasion, to lead columns and provide scouts.

 The Corps of Guides of the British Indian Army consisted of a unique combination of infantry companies and cavalry squadrons.
 After World War I the infantry element was incorporated in the 12th Frontier Force Regiment and the Guides Cavalry formed a separate regiment - the 10th Queen Victoria's Own Corps of Guides Cavalry (Frontier Force).
 This unit still exists as the 2nd (Guides) Battalion of the Frontier Force Regiment of the modern Army of Pakistan.

 In drill, a guide is an officer or non-commissioned officer who regulates the direction and pace of movements.

 Metaphysics

 Trip sitter

 A psychedelic guide is someone who guides a drug user's experiences as opposed to a sitter who merely remains present, ready to discourage bad trips and handle emergencies but not otherwise getting involved.
 Guides are more common amongst spiritual users of entheogens.
 Psychedelic guides were strongly encouraged by Timothy Leary and the other authors of The Psychedelic Experience: A Guide Based on the Tibetan Book of the Dead.
 Trip sitters are also mentioned in the Responsible Drug User's Oath.

+Guided meditation

+A "mentor, guide, expert, or master" is called a Guru in Sanskrit language.